rjdinis-nos/genai-agent/scripts/README.md

 # Scripts Directory

-This directory contains shell scripts for building, running, and deploying the FastAPI File Downloader & PDF Summarizer application in Docker containers.
+This directory contains shell scripts for building, running, and deploying the GenAI Agent application in Docker containers.

 ## Prerequisites